MIND GAMES AND NO-LIMIT HOLD’EM

-If you are playing a lower stakes No-Limit game (with a buy-in of $100 or under), I wouldn't suggest using psychological tools much.
+If you are playing a lower stakes No-Limit game I wouldn’t suggest using psychological tools much.
 An occasional flop bluff against few opponents may be profitable, but these opponents will frequently pay off their whole stack on hands as low as second pair.
 In these games, you should just wait, make a good hand, and then ream your opponents with pot-sized bets.

-Once you play in a higher stakes game ($200 buy-in or more), mind games will play a larger factor, especially if people's stacks are deep (more than 100 big blinds).
+Once you play in a higher stakes game mind games will play a larger factor, especially if people’s stacks are deep (more than 100 big blinds).
 However, the first thing you need to do is categorize each of your opponents you are facing:

 In general, you should only play mind games with tight-aggressive and hyper-aggressive players.
 These other players act predictably, so there is no real reason to change them.
 However, you do not want to be bullied by hyper-aggressive players, and you do not want to live in fear if a tight-aggressive player bets because this is what these players want.
 You need to consistently change your image to these players.
 You want to make it difficult for them to think you are tight-aggressive or a hyper-aggressive.
 When changing your pace, you should also pay attention to several small, important things such as:

-2. Your preflop play for certain types of hands.
-You shouldn't always gear your preflop play to what is just 'technically' sound.
+• Your pre-flop play for certain types of hands.
+You shouldn’t always gear your pre-flop play to what is just ‘technically’ sound.
 Even though you want to see the flop for the cheap with small pairs or suited connectors, you should sometimes raise just for deceptive purposes.
 This is especially a good idea with a medium pair in late position.

-1. If you have a high full house, you should especially bet hard because there is a good chance your opponent has a smaller full house
+• If you have a high full house, you should especially bet hard because there is a good chance your opponent has a smaller full house.

-3. Leading into your opponent.
-If your opponent is raising (and you don't think he is bluffing).
-A good strategy is to bet small, have your opponent raise, and then reraise him all-in.
+• Leading into your opponent.
+If your opponent is raising (and you don’t think he is bluffing).
+A good strategy is to bet small, have your opponent raise, and then re-raise him all-in.
 This is especially strong if you hit a weird straight and you are certain your opponent has a set or two pair.